 Join hundreds of clinics and acquire new patients from abroad.
 Please fill out the form and we will get back to you within 2 days.

 A dental inlay, also known as a tooth inlay, is essentially a filling which sits inside your tooth and is used for restorative work.
-Unlike a normal filling which is built up inside your tooth by the dentist, an inlay is actually created in a laboratory as a solid piece before being placed inside your tooth by the dentist.
+It rebuilds the chewing surface of the tooth and unlike a normal filling which is built up inside your tooth by the dentist, an inlay is actually created in a laboratory as a solid piece before being placed inside your tooth by the dentist.
 An inlay is only used when the cusps of the tooth are still in tact.
 These should not be confused with a bone inlay (graft) which is something completely different.

-A dental onlay, or tooth onlay, is also used for dental restorative work, however unlike the inlay, it sits on the tooth rather than in it.
+A dental onlay, or tooth onlay, is also used for dental restorative work.
+However, unlike the inlay, it sits on the tooth rather than in it.
+It rebuilds not only the chewing surface but also part of the cusps (either one or both).
 It, too, is constructed in a laboratory as one solid piece and attached to the tooth by the dentist.

-In simple terms, an inlay sits inside the tooth and an onlay sits on the tooth.
-An onlay may be required where there is more extensive damage to the cusps or edges of the tooth or sometimes the actual biting surface of a tooth.
+In simple terms, an inlay sits inside the tooth, an onlay sits on the tooth and covers the biting surface of the tooth and at least one cusp and an overlay sits on the tooth and covers both cusps and part of the lateral surface of the tooth .
+An onlay or overlay may be required where there is more extensive damage to the cusps or edges of the tooth or sometimes the actual biting surface of a tooth.

 Generally a dentist will consider filling a tooth when a maximum of 40% of the tooth is damaged.
 A filling is considered a ‘direct’ filling, because it can be applied in one visit directly by your dentist in his surgery.
 Inlays and onlays are considered to be ‘indirect’ fillings because, like crowns, they are made in a laboratory.
-This means that a patient will need at least two visits to the dentist – one visit for cleaning and to either take a mould of the tooth or digitally scan it, and the second visit to have the inlay/onlay fitted.
-Inlays and onlays are used when a tooth is too badly damaged or decayed to have a simple filling (about 40%-60% of the tooth is damaged) or when a filling would be so big it could weaken the whole structure of the tooth.
-The goal of a dentist is always to save a tooth where possible, so if they think a dental filling won’t do the job, they may offer an inlay or onlay.
+This means that a patient will need at least two visits to the dentist – one visit for cleaning and to either take a mould of the tooth or digitally scan it, and the second visit to have the inlay/onlay/overlay fitted.
+Inlays, onlays and overlays are used when a tooth is too badly damaged or decayed to have a simple filling (about 40%-60% of the tooth is damaged) or when a filling would be so big it could weaken the whole structure of the tooth.
+The goal of a dentist is always to save a tooth where possible, so if they think a dental filling won’t do the job, they may offer an inlay, onlay or overlay.

 Requires less removal of the tooth